 The medication also kills hookworms, but only those at the adulthood stage.
 Vets usually prescribe another treatment after 2-4 weeks to kill the hookworms that were young during the first medication.

-For the medication to be effective, dogs should take the deworming medicines in 3 or 4 weeks intervals.
+For the medication to be effective, dogs should take the deworming medicines at 3 or 4 weeks intervals.
 They should also repeat the dose after 3 months to prevent re-infestation.

 Professional veterinarians indicate that dogs with heartworms should take dewormers, heart medications, diuretics, and eat special diets, depending on the severity of the infestation.
 The cheapest high-quality dog food will meet your puppy’s nutritional needs and boost its overall health during and after the treatment.